DeathSmack/zamrock/README.md

 ## Join Our Community

-> Connect with fellow music enthusiasts on our Discord server, where you can engage in discussions, share your favorite tracks, and collaborate on mix tapes.
-Stay up to date with our 24/7 internet radio, podcasts, and videos showcasing the best of ZamRock and other rare genres.
-Check out our website for the latest releases, news, and updates.
+> Connect with fellow music enthusiasts on our Discord/Revolt server's, where you can engage in discussions, share your favorite tracks, and collaborate on mixtapes.
+> * Stay up to date with our 24/7 internet radio, podcasts, and videos showcasing the best of ZamRock and other rare genres.
+> * Check out our website for the latest releases, news, and updates.
 > Although we like a lot of other rare genres, and play a wide variety via Mix tapes.
 Our goal is to create a platform that amplifies underrepresented music, challenges the status quo.
-Overall thi s is a search and rescue mission for Zamrock music.
-> * We provide radio services, including 24/7 internet radio, podcasts, videos, small but good cdn achives, website & Discord/Revolt server's, with bridge!